JakeTurner616/DiscordMovieBot/README.md

 # DiscordMoviebot - Ultimate content searching, suggestion, acquisition and organization system.

-DiscordMoviebot is a Discord bot designed to help users with an extensive set of functionalities encompassing torrent and online stream searches and torrent management all directly within a Discord server.
-The bot seamlessly integrates with a qbittorrent seedbox, leveraging a diverse set torrent search engine APIs.
-It provides users with a user-friendly interface for easily discovering and acquiring both movies and TV shows directly to a seedbox.
-Additionally, it expands its capabilities to facilitate the download of content from various online sources such as YouTube, PBS, Libgen, and even direct download URLs making content acquisition very straightforward.
+DiscordMovieBot is a simple Discord bot created to provide users with a robust set of tools for efficient torrent management and seamless online stream searching, all within the confines of a Discord server.
+The bot connects to a qbittorrent seedbox and offers your Discord users a user-friendly interface for easily discovering and acquiring movies and TV shows, or adding existing torrents from magnet links.
+DiscordMovieBot is simple in its design and does not use the Radarr/Jackett suite of software as a torrent collection management system.
+Instead, it employs custom-written wrappers for 1337x and yts, along with the qbittorrent python API, to automatically manage torrents directly to and from a qBittorrent instance.

 #